kopalite/ExpressWalker/README.md

 in terms of recognizing the hierarchy buing built right away from the code.
 The optional and configurable things available are:

-- owner type of visited property
+- visiting properties by matching owner type and property name
-- name & type of visited property
+- visiting properties by matching property type only
-- depth of visit
+- specifying depth of visit in run-time (not during configuration)
-- expression for changing property value
+- custom expression for changing property value
-- cloning
+- cloning of visited object
 - etc.

 ```